Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Even with these benefits, silicone hydrogel contacts are not something to switch into casually.
 The lens must still match your prescription, fit your eyes properly, and feel comfortable during actual wear.

-Can You Switch From Hydrogel To Silicone Hydrogel Daily Lenses?
+Can You Switch From Hydrogel to Silicone Hydrogel Daily Lenses?

 You may be able to switch from hydrogel to silicone hydrogel daily lenses, but only after your eye doctor confirms the new lens is appropriate for your eyes.
 These materials can sound similar because both are soft contact lens materials, but they are not the same.